-- 1 Students are required to take PAS 214 African American Music (Arts and Humanities content: Cultural Diversity competency) and ANTH 205 Music in World Cultures (Social and Behavioral Sciences content: Cultural Diversity competency). - 2 MUH courses may not be taken to fulfill any General Education requirement. - 3 Students who do not pass the computer-based Fundamentals Test prior to the beginning of the fall semester are required to enroll in MUS 091 Fundamentals of Music I for 0 credit concurrently with MUS 141 Theory I. Students who do not pass Theory I, and students who enter the School of Music in January and do not place into MUS 142 Theory II, must enroll in MUS 092 Musicianship I for the spring semester.
+- 1 Students are required to take PAS 214 African American Music (Arts and Humanities content: Cultural Diversity competency), ANTH 205 Music in World Cultures (Social and Behavioral Sciences content: Cultural Diversity competency), and EDTP 201 The Teaching Profession (Social and Behavioral Sciences content). - 2 MUH courses may not be taken to fulfill any General Education requirement. - 3 Students who do not pass the computer-based Fundamentals Test prior to the beginning of the fall semester are required to enroll in MUS 091 Fundamentals of Music I for 0 credit concurrently with MUS 141 Theory I. Students who do not pass Theory I, and students who enter the School of Music in January and do not place into MUS 142 Theory II, must enroll in MUS 092 Musicianship I for the spring semester.
 Credits for MUS 092 do not count toward the degree. - 4 Students will take the Piano Proficiency Examination at the end of MUS 231.
 Any student not completing the Piano Proficiency Examination will be required to take MUS 232 until the proficiency exam requirement is complete.